stoneface86/gbapu/README.md

 The following is a list of obscure behavior / hardware bugs present in the gameboy APU.
 In order to ensure accurate emulation, these behaviors will be emulated as well by the emulator.
 [Reference](https://gbdev.gg8.se/wiki/articles/Gameboy_sound_hardware#Obscure_Behavior)

- 1. Envelope and sweep timers treat period of 0 as 8
  2. First nibble in waveram is not played first on retrigger

 This is due to the waveposition being incremented first on clock, the sample